Diocese of Sioux City: 1920 to 2000

 During his 22-year-long tenure, Mueller built several new schools, churches, and other parish facilities.
-After Mueller retired in 1970 Pope Paul VI appointed Auxiliary Bishop Frank Greteman, as the fourth bishop of Sioux City.
+After Mueller retired in 1970 Pope Paul VI appointed Auxiliary Bishop Frank Greteman of Sioux City as its fourth bishop.
 The primary focus of his episcopate was Catholic education.
 Greteman retired in 1982.
 In 1983, Pope John Paul II appointed Reverend Lawrence D. Soens as the next bishop of Sioux City.
-While Soens was bishop, many programs were established or expanded, including: Ministry 2000, the Priests Retirement Fund, youth ministry programs and the diocese mandated parish pastoral and finance commissions.
+While Soens was bishop, he established the Ministry 2000 program, the Priests Retirement Fund, and some youth ministry programs.
+The diocese also mandated that the parishes establish pastoral and finance commissions.